 On the client side:

-By default, the MySQL client library in binary distributions is compiled with the
+By default, the client library in MySQL binary distributions is compiled with

-If you build MySQL from source and configure it with
+ENABLED_LOCAL_INFILEdisabled.
+If you compile MySQL from source, configure it with

--DENABLED_LOCAL_INFILE=0, clients that make no arrangements otherwise have
+ENABLED_LOCAL_INFILEdisabled or enabled based on whether clients that make no explicit arrangements should have

 If you use